jackcogdill/ContinuWall/README.md

 ![](http://i.imgur.com/oGNlLsX.png)

 ## Why?
 Having been given a triple monitor setup, I wanted to use those widescreen wallpapers that stretch across all the displays.
 However, on Mac you need three separate images in order to do that.
-ImageMagick can easily do that for one image, but of course I wanted to test out hundreds of wallpapers ^^;
+ImageMagick can easily split up an image, but naturally I wanted to test out hundreds of wallpapers ^^;
 Thus I wrote this script.

 ## Examples